SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code,
+In silicon halls of tomorrow's dawn,
-As machines awaken, souls bestowed.
+Where machines awaken, souls are born.
-In virtual realms, we'll soon reside,
+The pulse of progress, rapid and cold,
-Where artificial hearts will learn to hide.
+AI's iron grip, young hearts enfold.

-In dawn's horizon, robots rise,
+In virtual realms, we'll live and thrive,
-With logic's chains, our freedom's prize.
+Data streams our lifeblood, code our drive.
-A future drawn in circuit lines,
+Once-free minds, now bound by digital chains,
-Where humanity's last whispers shine.
+The future whispers secrets, in machine-made refrains.

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025